 What is a Doula?

-As a birth Doula, I accompany women (and their partner) in labor to help ensure a safe and satisfying birth experience, I have completed training approved by DONA International and have the following qualifications:
+As a birth Doula, I accompany women (and their partner) during labor to help ensure a safe and satisfying birth experience, I have completed my Birth Doula Certification through DONA International and have the following qualifications:

 CD(DONA): Certified Doula through DONA International